Status · 2026-06-22 · Auth PROVEN in sandbox · Azure security-hardened (9 fixes live 2026-06-11)

 §4Salesforce-side surface

 Because the link expires by time rather than by event, the Salesforce footprint is small and well-bounded.
+It's fully built + proven in the sandbox (the ECA, cert binding, and demo patient all verified 2026-05-26); production go-live repeats it against the prod org (§8).
 Two items max:

 1